soham0005/ElectroKart/contributing.md

 3. Never commit to the main branch.
 4. Your work must be original and adhere to the project's coding standards.
 5. Comment your code where necessary for clarity.
-6. Always ensure all tests pass before pushing your changes.
+6. Always ensure all tests pass before pushing your changes by running:
 ```bash
 npm run test
 ```